karesia/Data-Vis-Project-1/README.md

 them time to recover if needed.
 There is even concern about if individuals are being treated for their mental health issues.

-The mental health institution has hired you to investigate the above issues using some data they have collected (see details of attributes below).
-You are required to explore the data and use appropriate graphs/plots and narratives (via text/markdown code) for each plot in order to describe your findings and tell your story based on the data.

-The dataset contains the following attributes:
+The dataset was obtained as part of an assignment and contains the following attributes:
   1. Timestamp
   2. Age
   3. Gender